Chronic Fatigue Syndrome

 Regular follow-up visits to rule out alternative diagnoses and assess response to therapy.

 Lifestyle changes.
-While lifestyle changes cannot cure the symptoms of CFS, they can make life more manageable and enjoyable.
+While lifestyle changes cannot cure the symptoms of ME/CFS, they can make life more manageable and enjoyable.
 Increased rest, the use of stress reduction and management techniques, energy conservation techniques, dietary restrictions, nutritional supplementation and exercise based on personal abilities may be recommended by your health care professional.

 Medication.
 Certain over-the-counter or prescription medications may help you manage your symptoms.
 Specifically: